osmosis-labs/osmosis/x/market/spec/02_state.md

 ## OsmosisPoolDelta

 Market module provides swap functionality based on constant product mechanism.
 Osmo pool have to keep its delta to track the currency demands for swap spread.
-Luna pool can be retrived from Osmo pool delta with following equation:
+Luna pool can be retrieved from Osmo pool delta with following equation:

 ```go
 OsmoPool := BasePool + delta